philipturner/swift-colab/README.md

 (a brief message about why Google Colab restarted)
 ```

 The kernel will crash and automatically reconnect.
 That's expected, because it refreshes the runtime and lets Swift override the Python kernel.
-Sometimes, Colab will pause indefinitely while waiting to restart, so you may need to manually restart it.
+Sometimes, Colab pauses indefinitely while waiting to restart, so you may need to manually restart it.

 > Tip: If you factory reset the runtime or exceed the time limit, Colab will restart in Python mode.
-Just re-run the first code cell, and you will return to Swift mode.
+Just re-run the first code cell and to return to Swift mode.

+## Example of usage

-Type the following code into the next code cell:
+Type the following code into the second code cell:

 ```swift
 Int.bitWidth
 ```

-For output, it shows:
+After running it, the following output appears:

 ```
 64
 ```

 At this time, Swift-Colab has only been tested with the line shown above.
-I am currently changing the package loader to accomodate for recent changes to SwiftPM.
+I am currently changing the package loader to accomodate recent changes to SwiftPM.
 For more guidance on how to use Swift on Google Colab, check the [google/swift-jupyter](https://github.com/google/swift-jupyter).
-I cannot guarantee that side-loading Swift is stable right now, as I have barely tested it.
+I cannot guarantee that side-loading Swift is stable right now, as it has not been thoroughly tested.